fbpx

 • Balance and gait problems.
 People with balance issues or those who shuffle when they walk have proven to be at higher risk for falling.

-• A drop in blood pressure when standing (postural orthostatic hypotension).
+• A drop in blood pressure when standing (postural orthostatic hypotension or POTS).
 The common “head rush” feeling when standing up too quickly after being seated or lying down can cause dizziness and even fainting, which can result in a fall.

 • Confusion.
-Older adults (particularly those suffering from any form of cognitive decline) may experience confusion, such as waking up and not remembering where you are, that can lead to accidents.
+Older adults (particularly those suffering from any form of cognitive decline) may experience confusion, such as waking up and not remembering where they are, that can lead to accidents.

 • Bad footwear.
 Choosing quality shoes with good traction can go a long way towards a more secure footing.